Showing posts with label Rant. Show all posts

 There are tons of people that are damned good at writing, but won't say a word because they've been bitten one too many times when all they did was try to help, myself included.

-Private Message (PM) the person you want to help and ASK if they're interested in hearing what you want to say.
+Private Message (PM) the person you want to help and ASK if they're interested in hearing about all the mistakes in their writing, err...hearing the advice you want to offer.

 If they say "Sure!"
 PM your analysis of their work.

-If your analysis is particularly long and detailed, in other words; it's going to take a lot of rewriting to get their work straight, don't expect a reply for at least a week.
-It takes about that long for the impact to wear off.
+If your analysis is particularly long and detailed, in other words; it's going to take a lot of rewriting to get their work straight, don't expect a reply for a week at the very least.
+It takes about that long for the impact (that their writing needs serious work,) to wear off.
+(Sometimes it takes Months.)

 Remember, it always hurts when someone points out something you got wrong.

-If your analysis is supported by others the next stage is to try out your advice and see if it actually works for them.
+If your analysis is supported by others, the next stage is to try out your advice and see if it actually works for them.
 Sometimes it will, sometimes it won't.
-All you can do is offer.
-It's up to them to decide if they want to take your advice or not, so don't freak out if they say, "Thanks, but I wanna try something else."
+At this point, it's out of your hands because no matter what, it's up to them to decide if they want to take your advice or not.
+So don't freak out if they say, "Thanks, but I wanna try something else."

 One more thing...